By Amanda Cleary Eastep

 For the travel plans, I filled in the unknowns as best I could using the Internet, advice from friends and message boards, and memories of decades ago – nothing changes that much in England anyway, right?
 They still have queens.

 Similarly, in the novel writing world, writers are generally labeled as planners or pantsers (as in flying by the seat of said pants).
 I land in the middle, which makes me a plantser.
-I have a clear vision of where the story starts, how it potentially ends, and then rely on a loose outline, discovery, and crunchy snacks to develop my characters and move them toward their destination.
+I have a clear vision of where the story starts, how it potentially ends, and then rely on a loose outline, discovery, and crunchy trail mix to develop my characters and move them toward their destination.

 I kind of live that way, too.
 I have a goal in mind (point B)–a destination and a rough idea of how I might get there from point A, which is usually extremely comfortable and doesn’t require me to drive on the opposite side of the road.